-Plant-based healthy fats are plentiful in many oils including olive oil, avocado oil, and coconut oil.
+Plant-based healthy fats are plentiful in many oils, including olive oil, avocado oil, and coconut oil.
 Steer clear of vegetable oils, as these contain unstable compounds called polyunsaturated fatty acids.
-You can also source healthy fat from nuts, seeds, avocado, and coconut products — such as coconut meat, shavings, coconut cream, and full-fat coconut milk.
+You can also source healthy fat from nuts, seeds, avocados, and coconut products — such as coconut meat, shavings, coconut cream, and full-fat coconut milk.

 We know that calcium is super important as you age to avoid bone fractures, but did you know it’s just as important for the healthy development of your child?